Willamette Valley forests

 - Audubon Society

 Bailey combines the Willamette Valley with the Puget Sound Valley to form the Pacific Lowland Mixed Forest Province.
-We follow Omernik in dividing this region into two separate regions and reclassifying the Willamette as a grassland/savanna.
+The present treatment of the Willamette Valley ecoregion follows Omernik in dividing this region into two separate regions and reclassifying the Willamette as a grassland/savanna.
 This more accurately reflects the communities present in the valley, and creates smaller, more manageable ecoregions.
 Conservation strategies will differ for the Willamette and Puget Sound Valleys, and would be unwieldy if the two were managed as a single large unit.
+The Willamette Valley forests ecoregion is designated by the ecocode NA0417 by the World Wildlife Fund, and the ecoregion is classified within the Nearctic Realm.